Our Mission

 The idea for Settled came from personal experience.
 When a family member passed away, we faced the probate system with no preparation.
 The court clerk was helpful but overwhelmed.
 The attorney spoke in statutes.
 Online searches returned pages of ads.
 Finding basic answers to simple questions took far longer than it should have.

 We realized that thousands of families go through this same experience every month.
-Around 200,000 people die in Florida each year and over 300,000 in California.
-Many leave behind assets that require probate.
+Many leave behind assets that require probate, small-estate filings, or source research before a family can transfer property.
 Their families deserve better resources than what existed.

 So we built Settled.
-We researched every county's probate procedures in Florida, California, Texas, and Ohio.
+We researched county probate source pages and state probate procedures across every state we cover.
 We read the statutes and translated them into plain language.
 We created tools to help families estimate costs and understand their options.
 And we made it all free because we believe access to information should not depend on ability to pay.

 Who We Are